Pungyeon/required/README.md

 }
 ```

-Next, we will need to define how to parse this from `json`, which will be a normal `string`, to our new `String` struct.
+Next, we will need to define how to parse this from JSON, which will be a normal `string`, to our new `String` struct.
 To do this, we must implement the `json.Unmarshaler` interface on our struct, with the method `UnmarshalJSON`.
 This works, as the `json.Unmarshal` function, will eventually call this function, if the struct implements said interface.
 Our unmarshal function will look like this:

 ```go
 var (